mhaack/mh-site/src/posts/2024-03-28-harnessing-the-power-of-the-sun-a-year-in-review-of-our-photovoltaic-system.md

 ---
-title: "Harnessing the Power of the Sun: A Year in Review"
+title: 'Harnessing the Power of the Sun: A Year in Review'
 category: project
 tags:
  - photovoltaic
  - electricity
  - solar
 images:
  feature: /assets/images/taner-ardali-vc7e5m6hxza-unsplash.jpg
  height: null
 description: In this annual update I give an update on the 2023 performance of our photovoltaic system and comparing it with previous years' data.
 date: 2024-03-26
 permalink: solar-update-2023/
 ---

 In this annual update I give an update on the 2023 performance of our photovoltaic system and comparing it with previous years' data.
 This is a follow up to last years post series about the installation and first energy yield numbers ([1](/our-own-electricity-1/), [2](/our-own-electricity-2/), [3](/our-own-electricity-3/)).

 ## 2023 Solar Energy Production Overview

-* Total solar energy produced in 2023: 8.292 kWh
+- Total solar energy produced in 2023: 8.292 kWh
-* Average monthly solar energy production: 691 kWh
+- Average monthly solar energy production: 691 kWh
-* Month with highest production: May with 1.330 kWh
+- Month with highest production: May with 1.330 kWh
-* Lowest monthly production: 93 kWh in December
+- Lowest monthly production: 93 kWh in December

 ![screenshot monthly energy production 2023](/assets/images/screenshot-energy-2023.png 'Diagram 1: monthly energy production 2023'){class="x-small"}